rpdelaney/l4d2-tourney-rules/rules.md

-Aside from the above, no modifications to game files or materials, nor use of third-party software and applications that affect gameplay will be allowed, without the public, prior, and written authorization of the tournament director(s).
+Aside from the above, no modifications to game files or materials, nor use of third-party software and applications that affect gameplay will be allowed, without the public, prior, and written authorization of the Tournament Director(s).
 This includes but IS NOT LIMITED to:

 ######6.3.1 Visual elements
 Any changes whatsoever to the stock survivor or infected models, map